GitableRoy/cs-outside-of-classroom/hw/hw1.md

 being said, ability to write clean & correct code will lead to a much smoother process of learning algorithms, data structures, and software development in general.

+You will write code in upcoming workshop sessions.
+You will also write code for homework (a lot of it).
+Eliminate the language barrier before it starts biting you.

 [elev-speech]: http://sfp.ucdavis.edu/files/163926.pdf
 [vbox]: https://www.virtualbox.org/wiki/Downloads